Karim-tari/RFC/proposals/181029-overview.md

 # Architectural overview

-## Some objective to keep in mind
+## Some objectives to keep in mind

 The Tari protocol is all about *native digital assets*.
 So the architecture must support the particular requirements of a digital assets platform.

 ### The Tari base coin
 The Tari base coin is a cryptocurrency that acts as the "lubricant" for the network's machinery.
-It is quite possible that the user requirements/expectation for the Tari coin and the assets themselves are different, precipitating different strategies for accommodating those needs.
+It is quite possible that the user requirements/expectations for the Tari coin and the assets themselves are different, precipitating different strategies for accommodating those needs.

 #### Base coin requirements